- Posted By Mind Brain

 What you need to understand though is that recovery from anxiety disorders is possible and there are lots of people out there who have managed to do it with these treatment methods – some even seem to recover without any help at all.

 If you’re reading this in an attempt to find a cure then I’d like to congratulate you as you’ve already made great progress toward getting better – keep going!
 The process can be quite long – especially if your condition is severe but it’s really worth it.
 I remember how hard the journey was for me, but now I’m feeling much calmer and more relaxed than ever before!
 Let’s take a look at some of the most effective (and unconventional) therapies used:

 Exposure therapy (or exposure and response prevention)

-Exposure therapy can be used to help patients with anxiety disorders face the thing they fear most, while keeping them from trying to escape or avoid it.
+Exposure therapy can be used to help patients with anxiety disorders face the thing they fear most while keeping them from trying to escape or avoid it.
 In short, this treatment technique helps “expose” you to the object of your fears in order to make these things seem less intimidating than you first thought.
-In doing so, your brain will begin associate all the negative emotions that come with anxiety disorders (like panic attacks and depression) with harmless objects/situations – essentially removing any tension that may have been caused by such stimuli.
-This is one of the most effective therapies out there for treating a variety of problems such as stress, phobias and more – particularly when combined with cognitive behavioral therapy.
+In doing so, your brain will begin associating all the negative emotions that come with anxiety disorders (like panic attacks and depression) with harmless objects/situations – essentially removing any tension that may have been caused by such stimuli.
+This is one of the most effective therapies out there for treating a variety of problems such as stress, phobias, and more –, particularly when combined with cognitive behavioral therapy.